-This section displays a map with the current organization’s devices known GPS position.
+This section displays a map with the current organization’s devices latests known position (GPS or network computed based on Wi-Fi, Bluetooth and cellular network).

 Nine filters allow you to search devices: Famoco ID; Fleet; Profile; Sync Status; Model; Heartbeat; IMEI; Maintenance Status; Owner.
 The number of devices localized on the map and the number of devices found are displayed top right of the map (“8 devices localized out of 10” when the filter search finds 10 devices, including 8 that can be positioned on the map based on a GPS or Network location).
 Depending on the zoom level, some positioned devices may also be hidden.